 There’s no denying the Honor View 10 takes great pictures.

-But there’s no denying the Honor View 10 takes great pictures.
+But there’s no denying the Honor View 10 takes great pictures, a must-have feature in the race to win the best smartphone title.
 It’s missing the Leica tuning and color modes found on the Mate 10 Pro, but it’s hard to say the camera is worse for it.
 We love the monochrome mode, which does an good job of transforming the mood of a scene, and the versatile bokeh mode, where it’s easy to manipulate the results for the best look in the gallery later on.
 The Portrait mode operates on the front and the rear camera, plus the editing software is comprehensive, to the point where you don’t really need an additional app.

 Put simply, the Honor View 10’s camera is a great all-rounder, and you’ll be proud of the images you take with it.
 The Leica camera is a massive highlight of the Mate 10 Pro, and the closely related camera on the Honor View 10 is a big selling point as well.
 If you’re wondering how the two compare, the Mate 10 Pro does take better pictures, with the Huawei phone providing greater clarity and detail, along with more realistic colors.
 It’s noticeable when the two are compared side-by-side.